 - having a seizure for the first time

-- having longer or more unusual seizures (if they already have regular seizures)
+- having longer or more unusual seizures than they

-- multiple seizures over the course of a few minutes
+- having multiple seizures over the course of a

 - not waking up between seizures